-Caesars commitment to building our communities is demonstrated by our continuous contribution to those local economies as evidenced by our employment, charitable giving and procurement of goods and services.
+People are an important part of People Planet Play.
+Our commitment to building our communities is demonstrated by our continuous contribution to those local economies through our employment, charitable giving and procurement of goods and services.
 Specifically:

 - Caesars is committed to recruiting, retaining and developing the best employees regardless of race, color, religion, sex, sexual orientation, age, disability or national origin.
 We encourage a diverse work environment that fully capitalizes on the talents, skills and potential of all our employees.